derBlau/nvim-config/README.md

 - Nvim-tree is a file explorer
 - Nvim-treesitter is a file parser that enables smart syntax highlighting, code navigation and editing featurs, amongst others
 - Telescope makes it able to quickly jump to a file within a directory and grepping from a bunch of files in it
+- Nvim-autopairs automatically adds matching paired-characters, such as "", {}, (), and so on.
+The cursor is automatically moved inside the matching pair.